Admissions

 Step 1

-Parents access the Common Application via their AISD Parent Portal
+Parents access Enroll Austin via their AISD Parent Portal

 Step 2